 - Set an estimate for each task. (can be useful if you’ve quoted your client a certain number of hours for each type of work so you can track how things go along)

-To delete a task, click on the three dots next to it and select Delete.
+To delete a task, click on the three dots next to completed task, select Delete and confirm the action.

 To change task name, simply click on its name and type what you want.